inc-ksmanu/inc-ksmanu/README.md

 - 👋 Hi, I’m @inc-ksmanu
 - 👀 I’m interested in Coding, Tech and Agile
-- 🌱 I’m currently learning C++, full stack development
+- 🌱 I’m currently learning modern C++, full stack development
 - 💞️ I’m looking to collaborate on code improvement
 - 📫 How to reach me - use github itself, leave comments if thats a possiblity.